Men's health

-Men's health is a state of complete physical, mental, and social well-being, as experienced by men, and not merely the absence of disease.
-Differences in men's health compared to women's can be attributed to biological factors, behavioural factors, and social factors (e.g., occupations).
+Men's health is a state of complete physical, mental, and social well-being as experienced by men, and not merely the absence of disease.
+Differences in men's health compared to women's can be attributed to biological factors, behavioral factors, and social factors (e.g., occupations).

-Men's health often relates to biological factors such as the male reproductive system or to conditions caused by hormones specific to, or most notable in, males.
+Men's health often relates to biological factors such as the male reproductive system or conditions caused by hormones specific to, or most notable in, males.
 Some conditions that affect both men and women, such as cancer, and injury, manifest differently in men.
 Some diseases that affect both sexes are statistically more common in men.
-In terms of behavioural factors, men are more likely to make unhealthy or risky choices and less likely to seek medical care.
+In terms of behavioral factors, men are more likely to make unhealthy or risky choices and less likely to seek medical care.

 Men may face issues not directly related to their biology, such as gender-differentiated access to medical treatment and other socioeconomic factors.
-Outside Sub-Saharan Africa, men are at greater risk of HIV/AIDS.
+Outside Subsaharan Africa, men are at greater risk of HIV/AIDS.
 This is associated with unsafe sexual activity that is often nonconsensual.

 Definition

-Men's health refers to the state of physical, mental, and social well-being of men, and encompasses a wide range of issues that are unique to men or that affect men differently than women.
+Men's health refers to the state of physical, mental, and social wellbeing of men, and encompasses a wide range of issues that are unique to men or that affect men differently than women.
 This can include issues related to reproductive health, sexual health, cardiovascular health, mental health, and cancer prevention and treatment.
 Men's health also encompasses lifestyle factors such as diet, exercise, and stress management, as well as access to healthcare and preventative measures.

 Life expectancy

-Despite overall increases in life expectancy globally, men's life expectancy is less than women's, regardless of race and geographic regions.
+Despite overall increases in life expectancy globally, men's life expectancy is less than that of women, regardless of race and geographic region.
 The global gap between the life expectancy of men and women has remained at approximately 4.4 years since 2016, according to the WHO.
 Life expectancy is a statistical measure that represents the average number of years that a person is expected to live, based on the current mortality rates.
-It is typically calculated at birth, and can vary depending on factors such as gender, race, and location.
+It is typically calculated at birth and can vary depending on factors such as gender, race, and location.
 For example, life expectancy in many developed countries is higher than in developing countries, and life expectancy for women is generally higher than for men.

-Life expectancy is determined by analyzing mortality data and projecting the number of years a person of a certain age is expected to live, taking into account current death rates.
-It's also important to note that life expectancy is an estimate, and it can be affected by changes in mortality rates due to factors such as medical advancements, lifestyle changes, and population demographics.

-Additionally, there are different types of life expectancy such as :